Before setting up your shipping rates you'll first want to make sure your products have weight values assigned to them.

 Scroll to the Destination countries and delete any that are there.
 You will now need to manually enter every country not currently covered by the previous zones.
 These are:

-Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Bulgaria, Cyprus, Faroe Islands, Georgia, Gibraltar, Greenland, Iceland, Ireland, Jersey, Kazakhstan, Kyrgyzstan, Liechtenstein, Macedonia, Malta, Moldova, Monaco, Montenegro, Norway, Russia, San Marino, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan & Vatican.
+Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Bulgaria, Cyprus, Faroe Islands, Georgia, Gibraltar, Greenland, Iceland, Jersey, Kazakhstan, Kyrgyzstan, Liechtenstein, Macedonia, Malta, Moldova, Monaco, Montenegro, Norway, Russia, San Marino, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan & Vatican.

 When you've added these countries you'll have something like this: